 Diggle, Heagerty, Liang, and Zeger (2002) Analysis of Longitudinal Data, New York: Oxford University Press.
 ISBN 0198524846.
-This is an excellent text that gives some mathematical theory as well as practical aspects and applications of methods for the analysis of longitudinal data.
+This text gives some mathematical theory as well as practical aspects and applications of methods for the analysis of longitudinal data.
 Many of the technical details it provides are beyond the scope of this course, but you may find it to be a useful reference.